This IBS Digestive Enzyme Guide will discuss what digestive enzymes and how someone with IBS can use them.

 Digestive enzymes fall into three categories:

 - Carbohydrase – for carbohydrate digestion

 Please note, before you read any further, most people DO NOT need to take a digestive enzyme supplement.

-Alpha-galactosidase is an enzyme which breaks down oligosaccharides – a type of FODMAP which you may have heard about.
+Alpha-galactosidase is an enzyme that breaks down oligosaccharides – a type of FODMAP.

 Many people who have IBS will be intolerant to this type of carbohydrate.

-In a small study, 8 drops of Beano was shown to reduce flatulence after a meal which would typically create a lot of gut gas (3).
+In a small study, eight drops of an alpha-galactosidase enzyme were shown to reduce flatulence after a meal, typically creating a lot of gas (2).